-BE CAREFUL
+BE AWARE

 We hired Kai after connecting on Instagram.
 He presented himself as experienced in Vegas and Tokyo nightlife, connected enough for high-end private clients, so we moved forward.